-Recent work by Scott Stanley (USA) has provided some very useful insights into the nature of commitment.
+In his book, ‘The Power of Commitment‘, Scott Stanley (USA) provides some very useful insights into the nature of commitment.
 He identifies two types of relationship commitment: constraints and dedication.

 Constraint commitment refers to the ‘forces’ that resist the separation of a couple even when one or both partners would prefer to leave the relationship.
 Constraints tend to accumulate with the relationship and begin from very early on, before marriage has even begun.